Satyam22462/DBMS_Project/README.md

 # My CartMate
+* *Guide : Dr. Vikram Goyal*
-* Clone of Blinkit a famous Grocery delivery app in CLI.
+* Replica of Blinkit a famous Grocery delivery app in CLI.
 * **Tech Stack:** Java, SQL

 * **Required Tools:** An IDE (IntelliJ IDEA would be best), Xampp, a JDBC which should be Platform Independent (mysql-connector-j-8.3.0 Download link(zip): https://downloads.mysql.com/archives/c-j/)